tryashtar/shulker-preview/README.md

 1.21.4
 + All 1.21.4 items
++ Use negative image trick instead of fixed-width pixels for block sheet
 + Resin trims (vanilla 24w44a)
 + Support items with custom item_model components (vanilla 24w45a)
 + Hide text shadow of tooltip (vanilla 24w44a)